richelbilderbeek/babette_article/cover_letter/cover_letter.md

 Dear Editor,

-Please consider our manuscript "babette: BEAUti 2, BEAST2 and Tracer for R" for publication in Methods in Ecology & Evolution.
+Please consider our manuscript "babette: BEAUti 2, BEAST2 and Tracer for R" for publication as an Application in Methods in Ecology & Evolution.

 BEAST2 is one of the most widely used phylogenetic software tools.
 A probable cause for its success is that it is accompanied by